Lake Norman Spray Foam FAQ

 People often want to know how spray foam stacks up against fiberglass and cellulose.
 Key comparisons include:

-R-Value: Spray foam has a higher R-value per inch than traditional insulation, especially closed-cell foam.
+R-Value: Spray foam generally has a higher R-value per inch than traditional insulation, especially closed-cell foam.

 Air Sealing: Spray foam creates a superior air seal, filling every crack and crevice to prevent air leaks and drafts.
 Fiberglass and cellulose batts do not provide an air seal.